RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 [0 0 1 1 0 1 0]
 ~~~

-So we get the following vectors (written horizontally instead of vertically)
+So we get the following vectors

 $v1 = [1\,0\,0\,0\,1\,0\,0]$ (i.e. multiply the squares of 1st & 5th Number to get a Zero exponent vector - $296^2$ x $316^2$)